Armageddon Expo: New Zealand Comic Con

+Despite attracting nearly 25,000 guests, the last New Zealand Comic Con was held in 2017.

-NZ Anime Convention (Dunedin Anime Experience)
+NZ Anime Convention

 NZ Anime Convention (also known as the Dunedin Anime Experience) was a commercial anime and manga convention held in Dunedin, New Zealand.
 It was first held in 2009 in a growing response to include Dunedin into the Armageddon Expo family.
 The first event was held in the Dunedin Town Hall and from 2010 onwards at Castle Lecture Complex in the University of Otago.
 This event ceased after two years and was replaced by the Armageddon Expo Dunedin Show in 2012.